pattern

 We do almost everything online these days, so it’s no surprise that many of our payments are done the same way.
 However, the extent of this is quite shocking – the global payment processing industry is expected to reach $139.90 billion by 2030.
 That’s a compound growth rate of 14.5% in just seven years.

 Of course, rapidly advancing technology is at the heart of this, along with regularly changing consumer preferences.
 As a business owner, staying ahead of the curve is vital for creating growth strategies and achieving success, and that’s what we’ll discuss in this guide.
-You’ll learn some intriguing payment processing industry statistics and tools to overcome common challenges.
+We will cover the most important payment processing industry statistics for 2025 and tools to overcome common challenges.

 TL;DR